-The history of our gracious palace begins in 1899, when it was first built atop the cliffs of Pacific Grove as a true Victorian home with a cupola, dormers and grape arbors.
+The history of this gracious palace begins in 1899, when it was first built atop the cliffs of Pacific Grove as a true Victorian home with a cupola, dormers and grape arbors.
 Shortly thereafter it was purchased by Laura and James Parke of Parke Davis Pharmaceuticals as a family home.
 Laura is remembered as a reigning, regal lady who entertained many dignitaries in this beautiful home, overlooking the rocky coastline of Monterey Bay.

 These remodelings were performed by Richard Chivers, with much of the molding, railings and cabinet work made with the water-driven equipment in his shop.
 Owner James Park, being fond of exotic wood, also employed Mr. Chivers to purchase wood in San Francisco to create Siamese Teak outside gates, a Spanish Cedar staircase, and Honduras Mahogany trim in the parlor and dining rooms.

-The house had an Oriental fountain located in its courtyard, protected by a 14 foot high wall.
+The house has an Oriental fountain located in its courtyard, protected by a 14 foot high wall.
 A carriage house directly faced this courtyard; in past years the carriage house held various makes of cars, including a 1937 Packard Dual Cowl Phaeton.
 The Parkes’ nephew, James Oliver, was the chauffeur and caretaker.

-Norah and Homer Martine—and their son Don—purchased the Parke home in 1972.
+Norah and Homer Martine—and their only son Don—purchased the Parke home in 1972.
 The great mansion was fully renovated twelve years later by Don Martine, who replaced the worn out plumbing, installed a new heating system with individual room controls and replaced the old knob and tube wiring.
 However, many authentic fixtures, including turn of the century antiques, push button light switches, claw foot tubs, brass fixtures, marble sinks, etc., were kept.
 The fine Victorian interior details were restored with great attention, with paint removed from the mahogany and oak trim, inlaid oak and mahogany floor stripped and refinished.

 The inn’s ground floor ceilings were originally only 6½ feet high, which was fine at the turn of the century but unsatisfactory by today’s standards.
 To correct this the cement floor had to be removed and lowered two feet, requiring new foundations be poured for the front of the house.
 The game room, located in the former shuffle board and patio furniture area, was completed shortly after the inn’s opening in 1984.